Inheritance tax and estate planning advice and solutions

 How can I make financial gifts and what is a potentially exempt transfer?

 Making financial gifts is often the cheapest and simplest form of estate planning.
 You can make outright gifts that are tax-free, or if the gifts are not immediately tax-free, they are considered potentially exempt.
-If you die within seven years of making a potentially exempt gift, it counts as part of your estate and may be subject to inheritance tax.
+If you die within seven years of making a potentially exempt gift, it may be subject to inheritance tax.

-You can also make gifts in trusts, which will allow you to keep control over your money as you can choose who receives the gift and when.
+You can also make gifts into trusts, which will allow you to keep some control over your money as you can choose who receives the gift and when.

 What is taper relief?